Travix-International/eslint-config-travix/README.md

 * `fix: <MESSAGE>` - does release `patch` version of NPM module.
 Alias - `patch: <MESSAGE>`
 * `minor: <MESSAGE>` - releases `minor` version.
 Alias - `feat: <MESSAGE>`
 * `major: <MESSAGE>` - releases `major` version.
 Alias - `break: <MESSAGE>`

+## Previous version
+Previous major version (4) is on branch [`4.x`](https://github.com/Travix-International/eslint-config-travix/tree/4.x).
+You can open PR pointing to that branch in case you want to release a minor or patch release of version 4.
+FYI: automatic release will not be working there, it's integrated only in v.5